UN-OCHA/common_design/CONTRIBUTING.md

 **Audience:** CD maintainers

-Create a new branch from `develop`, merge in `origin/main`, and run the release command to generate the new CHANGELOG and increment the version number in our `package.json` and other related files.
+Create a new branch from `develop` and run the release command to generate the new CHANGELOG and increment the version number in our `package.json` and other related files.
 There's a dry-run flag to preview what will happen:

 ```sh
 # Example with the dry-run flag.